hugodias/x-slider/README.txt

 The X-slider was created with the purpose of being simple, easy to use, easy to set up and of course, easy to change, because it was made for Developers.

 **Features**

-- Beautiful full width responsive image slider.
+* Beautiful full width responsive image slider.
-- Extreme simple and efficient user interface.
+* Extreme simple and efficient user interface.
-- All slides work based on Posts.
-You attatch a slide directly inside the post editor.
+* All slides work based on Posts.
+You attach a slide directly inside the post editor.
-- Super easy to customize, as a developer you'll love it.
+* Super easy to customize, as a developer you'll love it.
-- Super easy to add, change and remove the slides.
+* Super easy to add, change and remove the slides.
 The admin user will also love it.

 == Installation ==
 1. Upload `x-slider` to the `/wp-content/plugins/` directory